Akil Baddoo Preview, Player Props: Tigers vs. Guardians

 - Baddoo has 10 doubles, seven home runs and 31 walks while hitting .222.

-- Baddoo is batting .333 with one homer during his last games and is riding a four-game hitting streak.
+- Baddoo is batting .333 with one homer during his last outings and is riding a four-game hitting streak.

-- He has gone deep in 9.2% of his games this year, and 2.7% of his trips to the dish.
+- Looking at the 76 games he has played this season, he's went deep in seven of them (9.2%), and in 2.7% of his trips to the plate.

-- In 21.1% of his games this season, Baddoo has had at least one RBI.
-He's picked up more than one in 5.3% and driven in three or more of his team's runs in three contests.
+- Baddoo has picked up an RBI in 21.1% of his games this season, with two or more RBI in 5.3% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.